If everyone's busy in your agency, no-one's wasting any time. Right?

 Probably not right.

-When we met up with Kent Valentine, Managing Director of Draw Create, he outlined no less than five different ways in which busy agency people waste time every day, even when they're working flat out and have the best of intentions.
+The Managing Director of a creative and branding agency once told us of no less than five different ways in which busy agency people waste time every day, even when they're working flat out and have the best of intentions.

 “There’s a buzz in a busy agency.
-You can feel it, and certainly hear it,” says Kent.
+You can feel it, and certainly hear it,” he said.

 But that very noise can be “the noise of working on the wrong things.
 In this industry you have to get to the essence of what’s needed, fast."